mas-bandwidth/yojimbo/ROADMAP.md

 This release will extend the internal UDP-based network protocol to support:

-1. Reliable-ordered time critical messages
+1. Reliable-ordered messages (done)
-2. Data blocks larger than MTU in the same reliable-ordered stream as messages
+2. Data blocks larger than MTU in the same reliable-ordered stream as messages (done)
+3. User configurable message channels per-connection with different reliability and ordering guarantees (current)
+4. Support for channels with unreliable, unordered messages and blocks
+5. Support for channels with reliable, unordered messages and blocks
-3. Packet fragmentation and reassembly
+6. Packet fragmentation and reassembly
-4. Packet aggregation
+7. Packet aggregation

 There is lots of work to do in this release so it is likely this release will take some time.
 I estimate 2 months.